Musical Director and Teacher of Singing in Musical Theatre

 • Experience working with young people in an educational or training context.

-• Ability to play the piano, sight read and accompany to a high standard.
+• An essential skill is the ability to play the piano, sight read and accompany to a high standard.

 The BRIT School is committed to Equality, Diversity and Inclusion.